juasesan/ML-cancer-classification/README.md

 # MLP-cancer-classification
-A brief comparation between machine learning models in a cancer tumor classification task.
+A brief comparison between machine learning models in a cancer tumor classification task.